March 18, 2026

 Managing a remote AI agency team requires a particular mindset: trust by default, verify through systems.
 You can't watch your team work.
 You can't feel the energy in a room.
 You can't notice when someone seems off today.
 You have to build systems that surface the information you need to lead effectively.

 This mindset — defaulting to trust, using systems to verify — is what separates remote leaders who build thriving teams from those who burn out trying to micromanage across time zones.
-Lean into it, and your remote AI agency will be one of the most powerful business models available to you today.
+The agency owners who succeed with remote teams share a few common habits: they write more than they speak, they document decisions rather than announcing them verbally, they measure outcomes rather than monitoring hours, and they invest time in building relationships with their team members as individuals, not just as employees.
+Lean into these habits, and your remote AI agency will be one of the most powerful business models available to you today.

 Community & Training